2021 Workshop EOI

 Stories from the Future imagines a future where cultural diversity is present at every level in the arts, creative and screen sectors.

-In these one-day workshops held throughout Australia, participants are guided through a process of shared visioning to imagine what changes might be possible, how they might happen and the legacy we will leave behind.
+In these one-day workshops held throughout the country, participants are guided through a process of shared visioning to imagine what changes might be possible, how they might happen and the legacy we will leave behind.

-The project supports the leading role of artists, producers and creative workers in shaping the future of culture and the creative sector in Australia.
+The project supports the leading role of artists, storytellers, producers and creative workers in shaping the future of culture and the creative sector.
 It’s an inspiring chance to set our imaginations free from the confines of current systems and brainstorm ways to make our visions a reality.

 Audience

-The workshops bring together creatives, arts workers and cultural leaders of First Nations, culturally diverse, migrant and refugee backgrounds.
+The workshops bring together storytellers, creatives, arts workers and cultural leaders of First Nations, culturally diverse, migrant, humanitarian entrant and refugee backgrounds.

 Workshop Outline